Sarah Williams (Labyrinth): Cultural impact and legacy

 Despite underperforming at the U.S. box office upon initial release, Labyrinth was later a success on home video and television broadcasts, becoming a cult film.
 The film's lasting popularity and cult status have been attributed in large part to Sarah's character arc and Connelly's performance.
 Emma Islip of Comic Book Resources wrote in 2020, "To this day, viewers are invested in [Sarah's] trial and error coming of age story, personality, and place in the imaginative world.
 [Connelly's] acting abilities and charisma are what makes Labyrinth such a triumphant feat."
 The same publication further expounded the importance of Connelly's role in an article titled "Labyrinth Wouldn't Be a Classic Without Jennifer Connelly".
 Brian Froud attributes the film's longevity to generations of children responding to Sarah's "emotional journey".
 Uproxx's Alyssa Fikse reflected that many viewers see themselves in Sarah as she "reflect[s] that mix of fear and potential" in "standing on the brink of growing up [...] one of the scariest times in everyone's life".
 Ed Power of The Telegraph attributed Labyrinths longevity to its being "a rare ... movie that takes seriously the experience of being a young woman finding her way in the world."
 IGN's Kayleigh Donaldson agreed with this assessment, and wrote, "The aesthetics of the film hypnotize but it's Sarah's victory over Jareth that we love so much."

 Sarah's character resonates especially with the film's female audience.
 According to Eric Diaz of Nerdist, "Henson's attempt at a modern Alice in Wonderland story particularly resonated with thousands of young girls who saw themselves in [Sarah]", and the rarity of girls placed in the centre of heroic adventure fantasies is one reason why "so many girls of a certain age treat Labyrinth like it's their Star Wars."
 Demetria Slyt of the University of North Dakota wrote that Sarah's line, "You have no power over me", in particular "probably has had a huge impact on young women" learning to assert their individual agency as they mature.
 Recounting that Sarah's rejection of Jareth was the first instance she ever saw of a woman rejecting a man in a film, Mary Rockcastle of Bust wrote that the character's actions send a "vital message", stating that "Little girls especially need to see movies where girls don't succumb to unhealthy relationships but instead fight for their family over for love [sic]."
+In The Guardian, Charlotte Richard Andrews wrote that Sarah is "radical" as a teenage girl "not just slaying a lead fantasy role with her badassery, but battling a bona fide rock legend who takes her seriously, as both love interest and foe".
+Glamour's Ella Alexander stated similarly, "There is no other film where a teenage girl brings down a rock star villain".